oh-jinwoo94/gkm-align/README.md

 For the results presented in the manuscript, we sampled as many genomic sequences as possible to minimize sampling noise.
 The parameters specified above generate **10** independent gkm-SVM human genomic background models, which are then averaged to produce the final model.
-For each background model, we sample **30,000** DNA sequences of length 300 and train gkm-SVM against 30,000 randomly generated DNA sequences.
+Each background model is trained on **30,000** genomic DNA sequences of length 300, sampled from the human genome, against to 30,000 randomly generated DNA sequences (real biological sequences vs. synthetic sequences).

 The resulting kmer weight vector (averaged across the 10 models) quantifies the prevalence of each kmer in the genome.
 In gkm-align, this kmer weight is used to score each base pair in the genome, where nucleotides with scores above a certain threshold are masked.
 We select a threshold that masks 10% (**0.1**) of the genome.